stream-protocol/streampay-doc/docs/checkout/quickstart.md

 :::

 ::: info • [Demo e-commerce app](https://github.com/stream-protocol/checkout-ecommerce-example.git)
-Access this demo eCommmerce website accepting Solana payments with StreamPay Checkout SDK and refer it to create your own more complex applications accepting cross-border payments.
+Access this demo e-commmerce website accepting Solana payments with StreamPay Checkout SDK and refer it to create your own more complex applications accepting cross-border payments.
 :::